 Following are the steps in an EDI System.

-A program generates the file which contains the processed document.
+A program generates a file that contains the processed document.

 The document is converted into an agreed standard format.

-The file containing the document is send electronically on network.
+The file containing the document is sent electronically on the network.

 The trading partner receives the file.